Registration to open:

 18 June 2022

 Early bird closing date:

 The National Institute for Communicable Diseases, which has a World Health Organization (WHO) referral laboratory, regularly updates the number of cases tested for COVID-19 in South Africa at the following website:

 Daily updates on the COVID-19 outbreak by WHO are available at:

 Welcome from Kelly Chibale

-The Symposium takes place in true Cape style at the Spier Hotel, surrounded by leafy vineyards and beautiful mountain scenery and situated on the outskirts of the historic and picturesque old town of Stellenbosch.
-The organizing committee is currently encouraging participation in the symposium by drug discovery scientists from Africa, as well from all over the globe, who are working on the discovery of drugs to combat TB, Malaria, AMR and a host of NTDs.
-Through this symposium, we aim to ensure that all these highly infectious, deleterious diseases that primarily affect the African population, will receive worldwide attention in both scientific and non-scientific arenas.
+Thank you all very much for making the effort to join us out here and I hope you will enjoy this Symposium held in true Cape style at the Webersburg Estate, surrounded by leafy vineyards and beautiful mountain scenery, in the Stellenbosch winelands.
+Enjoy listening to, learning from and networking with drug discovery and development scientists and students from Africa and around the world, all of whom are working on the discovery of drugs to combat Tuberculosis, Malaria, antibiotic-resistant microbial diseases and a host of Neglected Tropical Diseases.
+Through this symposium, we’d like to ensure that all these highly infectious, deleterious diseases receive worldwide attention in both scientific and non-scientific arenas.